Risk Management

 Name Chairman Objectives

-IT Strategy Council
+IT Strategy Committee

 Initiatives

 ITOCHU has formulated a company-wide information strategy for digital transformation (DX) and data-driven management and is aiming for IT-based management.
-In order to ensure a high level of information security that supports these management foundations, we continue to take thorough measures for crisis management, including the establishment of security guidelines, the expansion of security infrastructure, and the strengthening of technical security measures for malware, etc.
+In order to ensure a high level of information security that supports these management foundations, we continue to take thorough measures for crisis management, including the establishment of security guidelines, the expansion of security infrastructure, and the strengthening of technical security measures against malware, etc.

 We routinely collect the latest information regarding potential cyber threats by analyzing system logs and malware.
 Additionally, when incidents do occur, we respond instantly by investigating their causes, discussing possible countermeasures, and restoring services.
 This is done by the ITOCHU Computer Emergency Readiness, Response & Recovery Team (ITCCERT) –a cybersecurity team whose members are senior cybersecurity analysts.
-As a framework for cybersecurity governance in the ITOCHU Group companies, “ITOCHU Group Cybersecurity Framework”, which is constituted of regulations, systems and processes, was rolled out from 2022.
+As a framework for cybersecurity governance in the ITOCHU Group companies, “ITOCHU Group Cybersecurity Framework”, which is constituted of regulations, systems and processes, was rolled out in 2022.
 In addition, ITOCHU Cyber & Intelligence Inc. was established in February 2023 to provide the Cybersecurity Countermeasure Programs to Group companies, thereby ensuring sustainable and practical operations for the framework.
 We also provide training programs to develop technicians proficient in cybersecurity, including at Group companies.
-There are only a few cases in Japan where companies are working as actively as we are to develop systems and respond to information security risk.
+There are only a few cases in Japan where companies are working as actively as we are to develop systems and respond to information security risks.
 Moving forward, we plan to maintain these initiatives and make enhancements where necessary to ensure sustainable growth that is free from cyber threats.

 We periodically engage in the training programs listed below to maintain and improve our information security program.